JcoProjectTeam/JcoProjectPage/languageSpecification/conditionSubClauses/predicateRule.md

 # Predicates

 The **predicateRule** defines a base predicate used in conditions.
-A predicate is an expression that evaluates to true or false and can take multiple forms: comparisons, range checks, null checks, field presence checks, and fuzzy set predicates.
+A predicate is an expression that evaluates to true or false.
+JCoQL+ supports predicates in two different contexts with distinct characteristics:

+## Predicate Contexts

+### Classic Context (Dot Notation)
+In the classic context, predicates work with document attributes using **dot notation** (`.fieldName`).
+This context supports:
+- **Expression comparisons** - Arithmetic expressions and field comparisons
+- **Range checks** - Value within intervals
+- **NULL checks** - Verify if fields are null or not null
+- **Field presence predicates** - WITH, WITHOUT, EXISTS to check if document has certain attributes

+### Fuzzy Context
+In the fuzzy context, predicates use **pure boolean expressions**.
+This context:
+- Uses **boolean expressions only** - No arithmetic expressions
+- Can invoke **fuzzy evaluators** - Call predefined fuzzy evaluation functions
+- Checks **fuzzy set membership** - WITHIN, KNOWN, UNKNOWN predicates

 ## EBNF Syntax